 Ethics and integrity resources

-The purpose of these web pages is to set out the Department of Journalism Studies' ethics and integrity policy and to provide information and guidance for staff and students undertaking research or teaching which involves human participants or controversial subjects.
+The purpose of these web pages is to set out the department's ethics and integrity policy and to provide information and guidance on the ethics approval process for staff and students undertaking research and/or teaching which involves human participants and/or controversial subjects.

-Our procedures and forms comply with the University of Sheffield's ethics policy and the Department of Journalism Studies expects all research and teaching activities to abide by the University's ethics guidelines.
-Ethics approval must be gained before research may commence.
+Our procedures comply with the University of Sheffield's ethics policy and the Department of Journalism Studies expects all research and teaching activities to abide by the University ethics guidelines set out in these pages.

 Participants have a right, as a principle of research ethics, to: